 - Pain in the affected area when biting or when touching this area

-- Sensitivity to hot or cold foods and liquids
+- tooth sensitivity For hot or cold foods and liquids

 - Bad taste in the mouth